brianlam38/Sec-Cheatsheets/OSCP_Cheatsheet.md

 ### EXPLOITS - USING / COMPILING

 Compilation tips:
-* If running exploit results in errors, try compile on a different version of Kali
+* `./exploit` results in errors: compile in the host itself, Kali box or another machine.

 Useful compilation commands:
 ```bash